KDanielson05/data-science-SP25/challenges/c04-gapminder-assignment.md

   would not easily show the outliers, a scatterplot would be too busy, and a density plot simply did not work.
 Thus, my approach was to use a boxplot as it would show the median, and the first and third quartiles as well as include outliers.
-This graph is not perfect as the outliers majorly skew the scale so the boxplot bodies cannot be analyzed well;
-  however, it is better than many other graph options.
+In order to remedy the issue of scaling and not being able to view the boxes well, I used a log10 scale on the y-axis.
 An additional difficulty with this graph is that you cannot tell what countries the outliers belong to, so in q3, I will work to identify the outliers and plot with them in q4.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).